by Susan Flantzer © Unofficial Royalty 2017

 On February 20, 1437, plotters supporting the claim to the throne of Walter Stewart, Earl of Atholl, a son of Robert II’s second marriage, broke into the Blackfriars Priory in Perth, Scotland where James and Joan were staying.
 The conspirators reached the couple’s bedroom where Joan tried to protect James but was wounded.
 James then tried to escape via an underground passage but was cornered and hacked to death by Sir Robert Graham.
 There was no strong support for the conspiracy and James’ assassins were soon captured and brutally executed.

-Joan herself had been a target of her husband’s killers, and although wounded, she escaped, took custody of her 6-year old son King James II and declared a regency.
-The idea of having Scotland ruled by an Englishwoman was not popular and three months later, King James II’s first cousin, Archibald Douglas, 5th Earl of Douglas, was proclaimed regent, a position he held until his death two years later.
+Joan herself had been a target of her husband’s killers, and although wounded, she escaped, took custody of her 6-year old son King James II, and declared a regency.
+The idea of having Scotland ruled by an Englishwoman was not popular.
+Three months later, King James II’s first cousin, Archibald Douglas, 5th Earl of Douglas, was proclaimed regent, a position he held until his death two years later.
 On September 21, 1439, Joan married Sir James Stewart, known as the Black Knight of Lorne.
 The Stewarts of Lorne were trusted supporters of Archibald Douglas, 5th Earl of Douglas, the young king’s regent, and their power greatly increased while the Douglas family controlled Scotland.
 However, this all changed with the death of Archibald Douglas, 5th Earl of Douglas.

 After Douglas’ death, the power of the regency was shared uneasily by William Crichton, 1st Lord Crichton, Lord Chancellor of Scotland, and Sir Alexander Livingston of Callendar, who was the custodian of the young King James II as the warden of Stirling Castle.
 As a result, Joan’s second husband Sir James Stewart and his Douglas allies planned to abduct the young James II who was being held by Livingston at Stirling Castle.
 However, Livingston placed Joan and her new husband under house arrest at Stirling Castle.
-They were only released by making a formal agreement to relinquish custody of King James II in favor of Livingston, by giving up Joan’s dowry for her son’s maintenance, and agreeing that Livingston’s actions were only in ensure the king’s safety.
+They were only released by making a formal agreement to relinquish custody of King James II in favor of Livingston, by giving up Joan’s dowry for her son’s maintenance, and agreeing that Livingston’s actions were only to ensure the king’s safety.
 From then on, Joan had no participation in matters of state.

 Joan and Sir James Stewart, the Black Knight of Lorne had three sons: